Chart Color Schemes

 Blackburn has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified a total of 28 projects likely to impact the area.
-Notable projects include 104 Main Street Blackburn townhouses, Blackburn Activity Centre, 33 Esdale Street townhouses, and Whitehorse Housing Target Implementation.
-The following list details those most relevant.
+Twenty-eight infrastructure projects have been identified by AreaSearch as potentially impacting the area's performance.
+Notable projects include 104 Main Street Blackburn Townhouses, Blackburn Activity Centre, 33 Esdale Street Townhouses, and Whitehorse Housing Target Implementation.
+The following list details those expected to have the most significance.

 Professional plan users can use the search below to filter and access additional projects.